brianmtreese/briantree.se/_posts/2024/07/2024-07-05-angular-tutorial-host-element-binding.md

   - "TypeScript"
 ---

-<p class="intro"><span class="dropcap">I</span>n the newest versions of Angular, the <a href="https://angular.dev/guide/components/host-elements#the-hostbinding-and-hostlistener-decorators">@HostBinding</a> and <a href="https://angular.dev/guide/components/host-elements#the-hostbinding-and-hostlistener-decorators">@HostListener</a> decorators are no longer intended for use.
-As the new <a href="https://angular.dev/guide/components/host-elements/">documentation</a> states, they “exist exclusively for backwards compatibility”.
-There’s a new, more streamlined way to do this type of thing, and if you’ve worked with Angular in the past, it may look familiar to you.
-It’s kind of an old concept made new again.
-In this video we’ll look at a couple of examples I created for past videos about these decorators, and we’ll replace them with the newer methods.
-Also, we’ll update a few other concepts in these components and directives along the way too.
-Ok, let’s start with a @HostBinding example.</p>
+<p class="intro"><span class="dropcap">A</span>ngular's <code>@HostBinding</code> and <code>@HostListener</code> decorators are deprecated, existing only for backwards compatibility.
+Modern Angular uses host element bindings in the component decorator and host event bindings in templates, providing better type safety, clearer syntax, and improved performance.
+This tutorial demonstrates how to migrate from deprecated decorators to modern host binding patterns, updating real-world examples and modernizing component code along the way.</p>

 {% include youtube-embed.html %}